erwan-lemonnier/klue-microservice-deploy/README.md

 ### Docker registry credentials

+Here we assume that you are using hub.docker.com as your image repository.

-Login into the docker registry:
+From a terminal, login into docker hub:

 ```shell
 docker login